-At April 1, 2012, \$833 million was available under the company s long-term, multi-currency committed revolving credit facilities.
-In addition to the long-term committed credit facilities, the company had approximately \$444 million of short-term uncommitted credit facilities available at April 1, 2012, of which \$233.3 million was outstanding and due on demand.
+At September 30, 2012, approximately \$983 million was available under the company s long-term, multi-currency committed revolving credit facilities.
+In addition to the long-term committed credit facilities, the company had approximately \$476 million of short-term uncommitted credit facilities available at September 30, 2012, of which \$154.1 million was outstanding and due on demand.

-The company has an accounts receivable securitization agreement for a term of three years.
-The maximum the company can borrow under the new agreement can vary between \$150 million and \$275 million depending on the seasonal accounts receivable balances of the company s North American packaging businesses.
-The amount of accounts receivable sold under the securitization program was \$120.0 million and \$231.0 million at April 1, 2012, and December 31, 2011, respectively.
+In August 2011, the company entered into an accounts receivable securitization agreement for a term of three years, which was amended in September 2012.
+The maximum the company can borrow under the amended agreement can vary between \$110 million and \$235 million depending on the seasonal accounts receivable balances of the company s North American packaging businesses.
+Prior to the amendment in September, the maximum borrowings could vary between \$150 million and \$275 million.
+The amount of accounts receivable sold under the securitization program was \$124.0 million and \$231.0 million at September 30, 2012, and December 31, 2011, respectively.

 The U.S. note agreements, bank credit agreement and accounts receivable securitization agreement contain certain restrictions relating to dividends, investments, financial ratios, guarantees and the incurrence of additional indebtedness.
 The company s bank credit agreement debt covenants require the company to maintain an interest coverage ratio (as defined in the credit agreement) of no less than 3.50 and a leverage ratio (as defined) of no greater than 4.00.
-The company was in compliance with all loan agreements and debt covenants at April 1, 2012, and December 31, 2011, and has met all debt payment obligations.
+The company was in compliance with all loan agreements and debt covenants at September 30, 2012, and December 31, 2011, and has met all debt payment obligations.
 Additional details about our debt and receivables sales agreements are available in Note 12 accompanying the unaudited condensed consolidated financial statements within Item 1 of this report.